Eddie-Reta/Note_Stack/README.md

 Here just add a title and a description, but don't refresh the page you dont want to loose those :memo: notes.

+# Goal

+    NoteStack is website that create as many notes using React.

+# Technologies/Framework

+* React
+* Javascript
+* CSS
+* HTML
+* Moment-UI

 # Usage

 * Just put in your title and descrption.
 Click the add button.